TheComputationalSociologyLab/ComputationalSociologyLab.github.io/README.md

-# Kording lab page
+# ComputationalSociology lab page

-This is repository for [Kording lab page](http://kordinglab.com/).
-We use Jekyll to run our Github page.
-We are welcome for other people to contribute to our site not just lab members.
-Feel free to fork and pull-request!
+This is repository for [ComputationalSociology lab page](https://computationalsociologylab.github.io/).
+We fork this repository from [Kording lab page](https://kordinglab.com/) and modefy the source code.

 ## Run the page locally using Jekyll